 My research is primarily in epistemology, ethics, political philosophy, and (as I initially planned to become a lawyer) in philosophy of law.

-Much of my recent work has been attempting to answer the following broad questions: what do we aim for when we engage in inquiry? why do we aim for the things we aim for? and what is inquiry, anyway?
+Much of my recent work has been attempting to answer the following broad questions: what do we (individuals, groups, institutions) aim for when we engage in inquiry? why do we aim for the things we aim for? and what is inquiry, anyway?

 Recent projects within this topic have investigated:

-- what is the role of curiosity in motivating inquiry? is curiosity important for how we evaluate inquirers (e.g. in formulating norms or thinking about virtue)?
+- what is curiosity, and how does it motivate inquiry? is curiosity important for how we evaluate inquirers (e.g. in formulating norms or thinking about virtue)?

-- how do groups engage in collective inquiry? what does thinking about collective inquiry help us theorise about academic groups (e.g. how they progress)?
+- how do groups engage in collective inquiry? does thinking about collective inquiry help us theorise about academic groups (e.g. how they progress)?

-- is legal inquiry (e.g. in the courtroom) fundamentally different from other types of inquiry? what does the answer mean for how we should think about legal norms (e.g. evidence law)?
+- in what way is legal inquiry (e.g. in the courtroom) different from other types of inquiry? what does the answer mean for how we should think about legal norms (e.g. evidence law)?